with-watson/models/wks-model/address-model/README.md

 1. **Type System** - `JSON`
 >To upload a type system, open the Assets & Tools > Entity Types page and click `Upload` to upload the `JSON` file that you downloaded.

-2. **Dictionaries** - `ZIP`**(DO NOT RUN THE DICTIONARY PRE-ANNOTATOR, OR ANY OTHER PRE-ANNOTATOR)**
+2. **Dictionaries** - `ZIP` or `CSV`**(DO NOT RUN THE DICTIONARY PRE-ANNOTATOR, OR ANY OTHER PRE-ANNOTATOR)**

->*Note:* The type system and dictionaries must originate from the same Knowledge Studio workspace, and the type system must exist in the new workspace before you upload the dictionaries.
+*Note:* The type system and dictionaries must originate from the same Knowledge Studio workspace, and the type system must exist in the new workspace before you upload the dictionaries.

 >To upload dictionaries, open the Dictionaries tab and either add a `CSV` file that you downloaded or upload the `ZIP` file if multiple files.